HowTo: RaspberryPi – Install MQTT server on the RaspberryPi

 Check function

-In order to carry out a first test we want to try to send a message to the server and receive it at the same time.
-To do this, we must subscribe to a topic from the MQTT server and at the same time send a message to this subscribed topic from another window.
+In order to carry out a first test, we want to try to send a message to the Sevrer and receive it from it at the same time.
+To do this, we need to subscribe to a topic of the MQTT server and at the same time send a message to this subscribed topic from another window.

-To start, you must first enter the following command in Putty:
+To start, you first have to enter the following command in Putty:

 mosquitto_sub -h localhost -v -t testTopic

 This starts the MQTT Subscriber.
-So a client that connects to the just created server (that's why localhost) and listen to the topic "testTopic".
-As soon as data is sent to the server under the topic "testTopic" by another MQTT client, these are displayed here.
+So a client that connects to the server you just created (hence localhost) and listens for the topic “testTopic”.
+As soon as data is sent from another MQTT client to the server under the topic “testTopic”, it will be displayed here.

-Now you open a new window Putty (But leave the old one open).
+Now open a new Putty window (but leave the old one open).

-In this new Putty window type in the following command:
+In this new Putty window you enter the following command:

 mosquitto_pub -h localhost -t testTopic -m "A mosquito flies, a mosquito pricks."

-This command sends the text "A mosquito flies, a mosquito pokes."
-To the topic "testTopic" that you have previously subscribed to in the other Putty window.
+This command sends the text “A mosquito flies, a mosquito bites.”
+To the topic “testTopic” that you previously subscribed to in the other Putty window.

-You should now see the message just sent in the first Putty window.
+You should now see the message you just sent appear in the first Putty window.

-If this works, your MQTT server passed the first test. 🙂
+If this works, your MQTT server has passed the first test. 🙂

-Security note: There is no encryption or user recognition active yet.
-That means anyone who has access to your network can log on to the MQTT server and send or receive data from it.
-I will explain in a later article how to close these two vulnerabilities.
+Security note: No encryption or user identification is yet active.
+This means anyone who has access to your network can log on to the MQTT server and send or receive data to it.
+I will explain how to close these two security holes in a later article.

 Have fun with the project